 We continue to make progress towards the Phase 3 clinical development program in CLI.
-In October 2010, we announced that the FDA had granted fast track designation for the use of our cellular therapy for the CLI indication.
-The fast track program is designed to facilitate the development and expedite the review of new drugs and biologics intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs.
-At the June 2010 FDA meeting, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
-The SPA's supporting the Phase 3 program were submitted in October of 2010.
+In October 2010, we announced that the FDA had granted Fast Track Designation for the use of our multi-functional cellular therapy for the CLI indication.
+The Fast Track program is designed to facilitate the development and expedite the review of new drugs and biologics, intended to treat serious or life-threatening conditions that demonstrate the potential to address unmet medical needs.
+During June 2010 discussions with the FDA, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
+In October 2010, we submitted two SPA requests to the FDA, one for a "no option" patient population and another for a "poor option" patient population.
+The no option SPA request focuses on patients that have exhausted all other treatment options with the exception of amputation.
+The poor option SPA request focuses on patients that have not yet exhausted all other treatment options; however the options available are associated with poor outcomes.
+We expect to have the no option and poor option agreements on the SPA's completed in the third quarter of 2011.